Will My Employer Know If I Take A 401(k) Loan

 However, if you fail to repay the loan, it may be considered a taxable withdrawal by the IRS and you may face tax penalties.

 On the other hand, personal loans offer an alternative to borrowing without affecting your retirement savings.
 You may qualify for lower interest rates with good credit.
-However, with these loans, you will pay interest to a lender and some personal loans may also have origination fees or prepayment penalties.

 Both a 401(k) loan and a personal loan can provide access to funds when you need them, but it’s important to think about your long-term financial goals to make the best decision for your budget.